 Please see if the answer to your question is listed below.
 You can also try searching ALL of the FAQs by clicking the 'Search' button at the top of the page.
-If you still can't find the answer you are looking for, click 'Ask a question' below.

 Q: Why do school superintendents often wait until early morning before canceling school?